rlindner81/pushpull/README.md

 ```
 usage: pushpull '<filter>' [--silent] [--push '<arg>'] [--pull '<arg>'] [--switch '<arg>'] ...
 ```
-The first option `<filter>` is mandatory and can be followed directely by more `<filter>` options.
+The first option `<filter>` is mandatory.
 It should filter those files you want to change, i.e.,
 * `.eslintrc.yml` only the file `.eslintrc.yml` in the current directory,
 * `*.yaml` all files with `.yaml` extension in the current directory,
 * `**/*.yaml` all files with `.yaml` extension in the current directory and subdirectories,